HolyZero/Cat-VS-Dog-Image-Classification/lib/README.md

 Team members: Juan Pablo Campos Gutierrez, Jingying Zhou, Rong Wang, Yueying Teng, Ziyue Jin

 Summary: The team developed  two models to classify images of dogs and cats.
 First, a baseline model based on color histograms and Linear Support Vector Machines was implemented.Then, advanced models were fitted to improve the accuracy and the best was selected.
-The final model is a NAME_Classifier based on Bag of Words, which achieves an accuracy of XX%.
+The final model is a svm with redial kernel based on Bag of Words, which achieves an accuracy of 77.8%.

 [Contribution Statement]